 Best LPN Programs in Missouri

 The state of Missouri fosters high standards of nursing, working toward the improvement and availability of services for all people.
-The Bureau of Labor Statistics (BLS) anticipates a 12% increase in licensed practical nurse (LPN) jobs by 2026.
+The Bureau of Labor Statistics (BLS) anticipates a 9% increase in licensed practical nurse (LPN) jobs by 2029.
 Individuals can meet this growing demand by meeting the state’s requirements and applying for a Missouri LPN license.
-Missouri LPNs earn around an hourly wage of $18.45 or annual salary of $38,380, which is roughly $5,650 less per year than national average.
+LPNs in Missouri earn approximately $20.47 per hour, which equates to an average annual salary of $42,580.
+This is roughly $4,470 per year less than the national average.

 To see all the top ranked LPN programs in Missouri click here.